 - Strong interpersonal skills.

 Headquarters selections include the FBI’s main Headquarters in Washington, D.C., as well as Quantico, VA; Clarksburg, WV; and Winchester, VA.
 Quantico opportunities include the Training, Operational Technology or Laboratory divisions.
-Clarksburg offers opportunities in Criminal Justice Information Services and Winchester offers Records Management division opportunities.
+Clarksburg offers opportunities in Criminal Justice Information Services and Winchester offers Information Management Division opportunities.
 To learn more about the different FBI Headquarters divisions please click here.

 Collegiate Hiring Initiative